skullk1d/my-t3-rideshare/README.md

 - Unit tests for expected results from queries & mutations.
 - Consult with backend engineers to adhere to proper BE development conventions and design patterns for databases.
-- Uuids for non-sequential entities such as collections & bids (re-using sequential ids provided for quicker bootstrapping).
+- Uuids for non-sequential entities such as rides & drivers (re-using sequential ids provided for quicker bootstrapping).
 - Gatekeeping requests for users based on real authentication tokens.
 - Polished FE based on Figma/Zeppelin designs.
 - Precision handling in schema and FE (drop assumption of USD floating precision)
 - Dedicated custom component primitives with deep validation (e.g. `MyNumberInput`, `MyCurrencyString`, etc).
-- Setting limits on bid prices relative to collection prices, and general domain / range management based on assets & currencies.
+- Setting limits on driver prices relative to ride prices, and general domain / range management based on assets & currencies.
 - Mocking/handling exhaustive error cases in the UI.
 - Graceful loading and failure states (spinners, disabled buttons, etc).
 - Checking for ownership with authentication result rather than simple user id check.
 - Drier classnames / styling.
 - `env` variables for testing with artificial latency, etc.
-- Sellers cannot bid on their own collections (currently "enforced" with component-level ad-hoc list filtering)
+- Sellers cannot driver on their own rides (currently "enforced" with component-level ad-hoc list filtering)
 - More sophisticated mechanisms for sorting by price, auto-collapsing/expanding, etc, in the UI.
 - Legitimate auth layer instead of `ActiveUserContext`.

 ### DNF:

-- Accepting & rejecting bids.
+- Accepting & rejecting drivers.